hathibelagal-dev/instantpolyglot/docs/eng/Galician.md

 ### Differential object marking

-Unlike Spanish, Galician doesn't use the preposition "a" for personal direct objects:
+Unlike Spanish, Galician doesn’t use the preposition “a” for personal direct objects:

 **Vexo o home** (I see the man)